asllop/kstd/README.md

-# TheK
+# K-std

 Unikernel specifically designed to serve as a backend for Rust std.
+It's composed by two parts:

+- The std library, that is essentially a stripped down version of the official rust std.
+- The K, that is the actual kernel that provides the low level funcions requiered by std.

 # Build